 She will never forget the pain & heartache her losses brought, or how hard the NICU journey truly was.
 It is her desire and prayer to turn that suffering into something beautiful by being the hands and feet of Jesus, as now serving on the board for Eve’s Victory.

-Alexis (Lexi) Sullivan is a wife and a mother to an angel born too early (Dak) and her rainbow baby, Slater.
+Alexis (Lexi) Sullivan is a wife and a mother to an angel born too early (Dak), her rainbow baby, Slater, and Stratton.
 She and her husband, Ryan, live in Monroe, La with their sweet little boy & 3 playful pups.

 Through their own devastating loss of their first baby boy, Maddon Dak, at just 22 weeks, she learned just how powerful God's grace and healing power could be.
 He provided strength and mended their shattered hearts.